Disentless/DisEngine-ESB/README.md

 3. DBRecordGroup.
 Represents a joined record in a DB table where a record in the main table has several dependant records in another tables.

 ### DBField
 Represents a base class for fields in a DB table.
-Currently 3 field types are supported: Int, String, DateTime.
+Currently 4 field types are supported: Int, String, DateTime and Boolean.
 Each class instance can specify an exact DB type this instance uses and a few optional parameters.
 ```
 // Numeric class - NumData
 $int_field = new NumData('int_field', 'INT');           // Creates a field of INT type